Universality in Transfer Learning for Linear Models: Main Result

 We would like to point out a few remarks. \begin{remark} Note that $\psi$ need not be convex, in fact any linear combination of regular $\psi$ is also regular.
 An immediate result is the universality of the empirical distribution of the coordinates of solutions. \end{remark} \begin{remark} The assumption $\|\nabla f(\bw_{\Phi(\bA)})\|_2 = O(\sqrt{n})$ in Theorem \ref{thm: main_univ2} is satisfied for any function $f$ with a locally lipschitz gradient, i.e $\|\nabla f(\bu)\|_2 \le K (1+ \|\bu\|_2)$.
 In particular it applies to $f(\cdot) = \|\cdot\|_2^2$. \end{remark} \begin{remark} In both theorems, the regularizer is allowed to be an $M$-strongly convex uniform limit of differentiable convex functions, which implies that $f(\bw) = t\|\bw\|_1 + M\|\bw\|_2^2, t > 0, M > 0$, known as the elastic net, is also included in our results. \end{remark} \begin{remark} In Theorem \ref{thm: main_univ2}, the optimal value of $\Phi_\lambda$ is only achieved when $\lambda \rightarrow \infty$ and is not attained at any finite $\lambda$.
 This means that proving Theorem \ref{thm: main_univ2} requires additional ideas apart from those in the proof of Theorem \ref{thm: main_univ1}, as the latter makes use of the boundedness of $\lambda$ extensively.
 To tackle this issue, we present a uniform convergence result in $\lambda$ which might be of independent interest. \end{remark}

 \begin{remark} The condition $s_{\min}(\bA \bA^T) = \Omega(1)$ can be satisfied for a variety of random matrix models.
 If for each block of $\bA$, $\bA_i = \tlbA_i \bSigma_i^{1/2}$ where $\tlbA_i$ has iid entries and $s_{\min}(\bSigma_i) = \Omega(1)$, then by the Bai-Yin's law \cite{bai2008limit} the condition is satisfied.
 The second family is comprised of blocks with independent and identical rows where the norm of rows have exponentrial concentration.
 We prove this in the Appendix.
-One particular instance will be the distributions satsifying LCP from Definition \ref{def: LCP}. \end{remark}
+One particular instance will be the distributions satsifying the Concentration of Measure property from Definition \ref{def: LCP}. \end{remark}

 \begin{remark} The second assumptions in \ref{assum: explicit} is not too restrictive and is in particular satisfied for $\psi(\bw) = \bbP( \ba^T \bw > c)$.
 We have with high probability for $\Psi \in \{\Phi_\lambda, \Phi\}$